-Europe’s latest SUVs, exotic sports cars will feature at Geneva car show
+Europe’s latest SUVs, sports cars showcased in Geneva

 Cheap SUVs for the masses and expensive limousines and sports cars for the super rich will vie for the spotlight at next week’s Geneva Car Show, while lower oil prices and the weak euro will help to add some luster to the European industry’s bottom line.